exphp-share/cm-files/README.md

 # Setup

 ```
-cp -a apps modulefiles $HOME
+cp -a apps modulefils $HOME
 ```

+(or, more likely, copy them to a location on a filesystem suitable for large, installed binaries, and then create symlinks at `$HOME/apps` and `$HOME/modulefiles`)

 # How to use